 Septimus: [to Primus] You!
 [Septimus clutches his throat and chokes on the poison, and falls down.
 Primus' eyes light up in realization that he is now the future king of Stormhold.
 He picks up the crown reverently.
 Just as he is about to put it on his head, Septimus suddenly bursts out laughing and stands up sporting a wild grin.]

 Septimus: You really thought you were king!

-The not so bloodthirsty pirates.
-They were a pretty funny bunch.
+- The not so bloodthirsty pirates.
+They're a pretty funny bunch.

 Pirate: It's alright, captain.
 We've always known you was a whoopsie!

 - Septimus's response to his father's not unreasonable suspicion that he offed his missing sister Una, whom we know is Ditchwater Sal's slave and Tristan's mother: "Why would I kill my sister when these two cretins are still alive?"